mixmastamyk/console/docs/why.rst

 Often Missing
 ~~~~~~~~~~~~~~~

+    *"First I was afraid, I was petrified…"—Gloria Gaynor*

 While many of the ANSI modules in the cheeseshop have plenty going for them in
 areas of focus,
 they generally aren't very comprehensive──\